Suspect identified in murder of George H.W. Bush's former doctor

 Police Chief Art Acevedo told reporters that an arrest warrant had been issued for 65-year-old Joseph James Pappas, who investigators believe shot and killed Dr. Mark Hausknecht as he rode his bicycle to work on the morning of July 20.

-"We need to find this guy," Acevedo said of Pappas, who he described as suicidal and dangerous.
+"We need to find this guy," Acevedo said of Pappas, who he described as armed, dangerous and possibly suicidal.
 "If he's committed suicide, we need the body.
 If he's alive, we need to find him."

 Investigators believe that Pappas held a grudge against Hausknecht after his mother died while he was operating on her more than two decades earlier.
 Acevedo said that officers had searched Pappas' home Tuesday night and obtained additional evidence tying him to the murder.